indygreg/PyOxidizer/tugger/docs/tugger_wix.rst

 files, ``.exe``, etc).
 The WiX Toolset is incredibly powerful and enables building anything from simple to complex installers.

-Tugger defines a high-level interface to the WiX Toolset via Rust APIs and exposes this functionality to Starlark.
+Tugger defines interfaces to the WiX Toolset via Rust APIs and exposes this functionality to Starlark.

 .. _tugger_wix_concepts: